jfcherng-sublime/ST-OpenUri/README.md

 ## Installation

-Install using Package Control (recommended), or by downloading the tarball from GitHub and decompress it to `Packages/`.
+This plugin is available on Package Control by the name of [Open URI in Browser](https://packagecontrol.io/packages/Open%20URI%20in%20Browser).

+Note that this plugin only supports ST >= 3118 because of Phantom API.

 ## Settings